Convergence of Sinkhorn's Algorithm for Entropic Martingale Optimal Transport Problem: Main Results

-The Assumption \ref{assu:exsitence_mg_transport_conti} is more than just the existence of a martingale transport having $H(\pi|Q)<+\infty$ , because the finiteness of $H(\pi|Q)$ only yields $\pi \ll \mu\otimes \nu\otimes \rho$ but not $\pi\sim \mu\otimes \nu\otimes \rho$.
-As we will see, the presumed existence of such transportation map $\bar \pi$ plays a crucial role in our arguments to prove the quantitative convergence of Sinkhorn's algorithm.
+Assumption~\ref{assu:exsitence_mg_transport_conti} is strictly stronger than the mere existence of a martingale transport with finite relative entropy $H(\pi\,|\,Q)<\infty$, because the finiteness of $H(\pi|Q)$ only yields $\pi \ll \mu\otimes \nu\otimes \rho$ but not the boundedness of the log-density.
+As we will see, the presumed existence of such transport plan $\bar \pi$ plays a crucial role in our arguments to prove the quantitative convergence of Sinkhorn's algorithm, in particular, in order to prove Proposition \ref{prop:existence_p1_conti}.

 To introduce the dual problem of \eqref{eq:mg_transport}, we define the Lagrange function as